vanzll/vanzll.github.io/_pages/about.md

 <span class='anchor' id='person'></span>
 # Personal Life
-For the time I am not doing research, I am a **music** enthusiast: I have been playing guitar for ten years and began learning to play the piano and electronic piano independently when I was 15 years old.
+For the time I am not doing research, I am a **music enthusiast**: I have been playing guitar for ten years and began learning to play the piano and electronic piano independently when I was 15 years old.
 During my undergraduate years, I established a band named "Minor Blue" and performed multiple times inside and outside campus.
 I plan to learn playing drums during my spare time at Ph.D.

-I am also a ten-year chess player, with national third-rank honor.
+I am also a **15-years chess player**, with national third-rank honor.
 I love the process of comprehensive planning, logical-thinking and inferring.